ProsperityMC/Prosperity-Website/content/wiki/rules.md

 Please try avoid discussion of sensitive topics, specifically current events regarding wars and politics.

-While we understand that these topics are
+While we understand that these topics are important, this isn't the best place to have a constructive discussion about them.

 ## 4. Do not post offensive or NSFW content